Kaltsoon/data-management-and-databases/slidev/06-grouping.md

 - The subquery's result set can be used in the `FROM` clause similarly to a normal table
 - Let's consider the following example:

-> _"What is the count, and the minimum and the maximum grade point average (GPA) of such students who have passed more than 20 courses?"_
+> _"What is the minimum and the maximum grade point average (GPA) of such students who have passed more than 20 courses?"_

 ---